 He let her hand go, and she saw a white streak descend, then rise straight up.
 It headed east over the water, then curved back.
 She hovered as it rose from underneath, and then Harry was holding her hand again.

 "It's brilliant!" he cried.
 "It's so much smoother than my old Firebolt.
 You have to hang on, it accelerates so fast."

 "Let me give it a go."

 Harry was right; the first time she bent low, the broom almost shot out from under her.
 She tried loops, zigzags, climbs, drops, and flat-out, straight-line bursts of speed.
 She had never felt anything like it.

-They put the brooms back in the cottage and spent the rest of the morning and part of the afternoon on a leisurely stroll along the beach, visiting the fishing village, poking into shops, renewing acquaintances with some of the Muggle shopkeepers.
-When the proprietor of the grocery store realized that they were married, he gave them a heart–shaped box of chocolates.
+They put the brooms back in the cottage and spent the rest of the morning and part of the afternoon on a leisurely stroll along the beach, visiting the fishing village, poking into shops, renewing acquaintances with the Muggle shopkeepers.
+When the proprietor of the grocery store realized that they were married, he gave them a heart-shaped box of chocolates.
 They walked back to the cottage just as leisurely, then got a blanket and lay on the beach under the cliff until dusk fell.